ADD CONDITION

 This drug provides temporary relief from minor aches and pains of sore muscles and joints associated with arthritis, backache, strains, and sprains.

-Avoid contact with eyes or mucous membranes, do not apply to wounds or damaged skin, and do not use with other ointments or heating devices.
+Avoid contact with eyes, do not apply to wounds or damaged skin, and do not bandage tightly.

-What should I do if the product is swallowed?
+What should I do if the drug is swallowed?

 If swallowed, get medical help immediately by contacting a physician or Poison Control Center at 1-800-222-1222.